Possibly the best natural remedy for healthy sleep - without any side effects…

 Children 6 years to 12 years: 1 drop of essential oil per 1½ teaspoons of carrier oil

 So, when sleep is being elusive, and you don’t want to pop a pill, give lavender essential oil a try.
-The research supporting lavender for better sleep is powerful and persuasive…
+The research supporting lavender aromatherapy for better sleep for both you and your family is powerful and persuasive…

 Create a little lavender sanctuary in your bedroom to surround yourself with the scent of calm.
 And once you are lying in bed, take long deep breaths as you drift off to sleep.
 Hello dreamland…

 Lavender Essential Oil: Proven to Naturally Reduce Anxiety - Quickly and Safely – Read More

 Please check with your doctor before using essential oils to treat any medical concerns, particularly if you are treating a baby or a child.